muthukonar/readmemaker/main/README.md

 - [License](#license)
 - [Questions](#questions)

-NA

-NA

-NA

-Not available
+## Installation
+run `./runinstaller` in commad prompt from /konetechi folder

+## Usage
+start the application by executing ./konetechi

+## Contributing
+Audit your application and databases using this product and provide feedback on customization for your business requirements

+ ## Tests
+./konetechi test --help(provides all options to test)

 ## License
+## License
-This project is licensed under the KoneTechI license.
+This project is licensed under the MIT license.

+## Questions
 For any questions, please contact me at [muthu.konar@konetechi.com](mailto:muthu.konar@konetechi.com).
-You can also find more of my work at [muthukonar](https://github.com/muthukonar).
+You can also find more of my work at [muthukonarGIT](https://github.com/muthukonarGIT).